What is the shelf life of essential oils?

 Fennel Oil has been shown to oxidize more quickly in light than in dark.
 (Source)

-Heat also can affect the quality of your essential oils, however this has not been as widely studied.
+Heat also can affect essential oil shelf life, however this has not been as widely studied.

 Robert Tisserand, considered by many to be the foremost expert on essential oil safety, recommends keeping your essential oils away from heat and in cool areas, ideally in the refrigerator.
 (Source)